coding-pioneers/xhprof-toolset/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2 - see the [LICENSE](LICENSE) file for details.

+It is based on the xhprof_prepend.php file included in ddev, which is licensed under the Apache License 2.0.

 Originally developed at Facebook, XHProf was open sourced in Mar, 2009.